GenomicsAotearoa/Workshop-Bash_Scripting_And_HPC_Job_Scheduler/workshop_material/4_working_with_job_scheduler.md

 $ pwd
 /home/USER/scripting_workshop

-#create a new directory for this section and change the directory to it
+#create a new directory for this section and change the directory to it - Check for the follow up not `&&`
 $ mkdir ex_4.2 && cd ex_4.2

 #use a text editor of choice to create a file named firstslurm.sl - we will use nano here